 Dance Mogul: Where do you see the future of the arts going as it pertains to minorities owning more businesses that uplift the arts?

 Kara Mack: I am very hopeful and optimistic about the future of the arts because there are a remnant of people that not just want, but need to see change.
 And they are not trying to go by the rules that are set; they are creating their own paths and making their mark.
 That’s what matters.
 It doesn’t take a lot of people to change the world.
 History has shown that.

 Dance Mogul: What do you want the public to be able to take away from your new publication?

 Kara Mack: Respect.
 Respect for the many styles of African music and dance.
 Respect for the actual techniques, and understanding that they require as much training as any other European/American style of music and dance.
 Respect for the cultures that are represented as we perform and teach these rhythms.
 Respect for self and who God created you to be.

 Dance Mogul: Is there anyone you want to thank for helping you on your journey this far?

-Kara Mack: I would like to first thank God for taking me out my comfort zone and putting me on a path less traveled.
-My sons who give me the drive and inspiration to keep going everyday.
+Kara Mack: I would like to first thank God for taking me out of my comfort zone and putting me on a path less traveled.
+My sons give me the drive and inspiration to keep going every day.
 My parents for being there for me when no one else is…and finally the African music and dance community here in America.
-Your strength and passion for the culture, is what confirms that this resource is needed and will be received.
+Your strength and passion for the culture are what confirms that this resource is needed and will be received.